MattiSG/SemWiktionary/README.md

 - [Ant](http://ant.apache.org) to build this project;
 - this project's source files;
 - a [Wiktionary dump file](http://dumps.wikimedia.org/frwiktionary/latest/) with all articles (direct link for French: [130MB archive](http://dumps.wikimedia.org/frwiktionary/latest/frwiktionary-latest-pages-articles.xml.bz2));
-- around 3 GB of free space.
+- around 2 GB of free space;
+- around an hour to initialize the database.

-Currently, no choice is offered regarding the input file.
-You will first need to replace `test/resources/miniwiki.xml` by the dump file you previously downloaded, then:
+You will first need to deflate the dump file you previously downloaded, then:

-    $ cd path/to/project/directory
+    git clone git://github.com/MattiSG/SemWiktionary.git # or download the source files manually cd SemWiktionary
-    $ ant parse
+    ant compile
-	$ ./wiktionary [wordToLookUp [anotherWord [...]]]
+    ./wiktionary --load path/to/dump/file.xml # this will take some time (see performance note beneath) ./wiktionary [wordToLookUp [anotherWord [...]]]

+If you really want to parse a full dumpfile, though, you should first remove the `%debug` line in `src/edu/unice/polytech/kis/semwiktionary/parser/WikimediaDump.jflex`.
+That will give quite a speedup.

 Constraints
 -----------